 If you are planning a trip more than a few months in advance, there is a chance that some of your tickets won't yet be available to book.
 This article lays out the booking horizons for most rail operators, and explains how you can plan your trip around varying opening dates.

-The summer timetable change, which is due to take place in mid-June, may prevent you from booking some journeys as far in advance as usual.
-Please see our article summer train timetable changes 2017 for specific rail operator details.
+The winter timetable change, which is due to take place in December-June, may prevent you from booking some journeys as far in advance as usual.

 IN THIS ARTICLE